Crappy presentations logo

 By reducing cognitive load, you remove friction in the decision-making process, making it easier for your audience to say yes.

 Persuasion is often more emotional than logical.
 However, if the brain is too busy processing information, it doesn’t have room for emotion.
-This is why the most persuasive presentations are visually clean and emotionally engaging.
+This is why the most persuasive presentations are visually clean yet narrative driven for higher emotional appeal.

 Final Thoughts

-If you want to turn your slides into high-converting, attention-grabbing, and action-driving presentations, working with a specialized presentations design agency or presentation company can make all the difference.
-Talk to us if that’s something you’re thinking about.
+If you want to turn your slides into high-converting, attention-grabbing, and action-driving presentations, working with a specialized presentations agency that offers professional presentation design services can make all the difference, and our team of experts at Crappy presentations would be happy to help.

 For more guides and insightful tips about ‘all things presentations’, explore the Crappy Presentations Blog.